curtiswhwong/ie4w11/README.md

 I am working in a hotel as an IT.
 A core application must be run on Internet Explorer with JRE installed but the Edge browser cannot handle.
 Thus, I made this vbscript for running native Internet Explorer on Windows 11 which also supports URL as a parameter.

-While starting the ie4w11.vbs, it will terminate all hidden iexplore.exe and ielowutil.exe before creating a new instance of iexplore.exe.
+While starting ie4w11.vbs, it will terminate all hidden iexplore.exe and ielowutil.exe before creating a new instance of iexplore.exe.

+Note:
+The default script engine for Windows is wscript.exe.
+If you have changed the default engine to cscript.exe, a black console window will be pop-up.
+You can suppress this black console window by creating a shortcut and type "wscript.exe ie4w11.vbs" as the target.

 ## ie4w11.vbs
 Main vbscript for running the native Internet Explorer on Windows 11